 So, does vinegar remove paint?
 Well, vinegar is a regular ingredient in our kitchens used for salad dressing or making pickles.
-So, white vinegar will also remove paint from various surfaces including the masonry.
+So, white vinegar will also remove paint from various surfaces including masonry.

 Vinegar is an effective, yet cheap and eco-friendly method to remove stuck-on and dried/ stubborn paints from surfaces such as metal windows or concrete walls without releasing toxic fumes or chemicals.